Akridata

 Akridata Named a Vendor to Watch in the IDC MarketScape for Worldwide Data Labeling Software Learn More

-How will you find the most relevant images to the current task from your dataset?
+So, how do you find the most relevant images for your specific task from a massive dataset?

 Visualization of the SDNET dataset and marking an example to search